Larne held by Coleraine as Reds and Crues win

 Lee Bonis must have thought he had broken the deadlock three minutes from the end when he stole in at the back post but his header from Maguire's cross went the wrong side of the post.

-Maguire must have thought he had won the points for Larne in added time, only for Deane to pull off a tremendous reflex save from close range.
+Maguire then forced Deane to pull off a tremendous reflex save from close range.

 Midfielder Fuad Sule limped off in the closing moments with what looked a serious injury to compound a frustrating afternoon for the visitors who still hold a healthy advantage going into the split.